 Sum up / Conclusion

-- Ask following questions to wrap up the lesson.
+- Ask following questions to conclude the lesson.

-- Give some diagram of shapes to students and ask them to draw lines to divide into fractions and color.
+- Give some diagrams of shapes to students and ask them to write the value of fractions in the boxes.

 - Give some diagrams of different shapes which are divided into four, equal and unequal parts.